Chapter 525. Riot, Disorderly Conduct, and Related Offenses

 Legislative Research Commission Note (3-30-90): The definition of “animal” contained in KRS 446.010(2) does not reflect the amendatory language contained in Senate Bill 263 of the 1980 Regular Session of the Kentucky General Assembly because the 1980 Senate Journal indicates that Senate Bill 263 was vetoed by Governor John Y. Brown, Jr., on April 9, 1980, and recommitted by action of the Senate to its Committee on Appropriations and Revenue on April 14, 1980.
 Senate Bill 263 proposed to change KRS 446.010(2) to read as follows: “ ‘Animal’ includes every warmblooded living creature except birds and human beings;”.
 By a letter dated March 16, 1990, the Attorney General has informally opined that Governor Brown's veto of Senate Bill 263 was not timely; that letter has exhibits showing that the bill was received by the Governor on March 28, 1980, and that his veto was received by the Senate Clerk on April 10, 1980.

-(4) Nothing in this section shall apply to the killing or injuring of a dog or cat:
+(6) Nothing in this section shall apply to the killing or injuring of a dog or cat without intent to cause, or without wanton disregard of, increasing or prolonging the pain, suffering, or death of the dog or cat:

 (a) In accordance with a license to hunt, fish, or trap;